 Please note that, to apply for the grants, you need an active EGU membership and are encouraged to register to attend the forthcoming EGU General Assembly.

-The grants are for a period of 12 months and are awarded in full in April/May each year.
+The grants are for a period of 12 months and are awarded in full in September each year.
 After six months the winners are expected to submit an interim report on their projects, which will be evaluated by the EGU Outreach Committee.
 At this stage, the winners can request further (non-financial) help from the EGU, such as assistance in liaising with scientists or in further advertising their products.
-Winners are also expected to submit a final report at the end of the grant.
+Winner are expected to submit a final report, a short blog post, and a minimum of three high-resolution photos illustrating the project at the end of the grant period.

 As the funder, the EGU gives grantees full editorial control of their work.
 Public Engagement Grant winners, not the EGU, are responsible for the content of their projects.

-For more information on EGU Public Engagement Grants, please email the EGU Media and Communications Manager at email@example.com.
+For more information on EGU Public Engagement Grants, please contact:

 EGU Public Engagement Grant application submissions are currently closed.